Ben105m/rtd-tutorial/docs/source/nonregression.rst

 Each input ends with a non-regression section.
 These sections contain reference kinf value, which are compared to the nominal evolution kinf obtained with the calculation scheme.

-The references come from calculations made with the first commit of PyDrag, with Version5 distribution 5.0.7 (ev2958) and using nuclear data library JEFF3.1.1 (172gr) located at `"PyNjoy2016 GitHub repository" <https://github.com/IRSN/PyNjoy2016/releases/download/JEFF-3.x/drglibJEFF-3.1.1>`_.
+The references come from calculations made with the first commit of PyDrag, with Version5 distribution 5.0.7 (ev2958) and using nuclear data library JEFF3.1.1 (172gr) located at `PyNjoy2016 GitHub repository <https://github.com/IRSN/PyNjoy2016/releases/download/JEFF-3.x/drglibJEFF-3.1.1>`_.

 .. note: